 We landed and got directions from a local pilot to visitor parking, next to a DC3.
-I covered up the aircraft and we headed in to the terminal to wait for Mandy, who arrived not long later in the Firodland Expeditions truck, and gave us a lift down to the first boat.
+I covered up the aircraft and we headed in to the terminal to wait for Mandy, who arrived not long later in the Firodland Expeditions truck and gave us a lift down to the first boat.
 We’d be taking this across Lake Manapouri, transferring to a minibus, and then riding that across the pass to join the boat for the overnight trip.
 At the quay, we met the 6 others we’d be sharing the cruise with; 2 retired doctors and their wives from the USA, and a couple from New Caledonia.
-Luckily, they all turned out to be great company!
+They all turned out to be great company!

 We shared the first boat ride, across the lake, with visitors for other boat tours as well as a party of electricians who were going to carry out some work on the large hydro-electric power plant at the other side of Lake Manapouri.
-This power plant is quite a feat of engineering; it intakes water at lake level, down giant underground pipes to a turbine hall 200 meters below the surface, and after being used here to generate power the water exits down two 10-kilometers long underground tail-race tunnels into Doubtful Sound.
+This power plant is quite a feat of engineering; it takes water in at lake level, directs it down giant underground pipes to a turbine hall 200 meters below the surface, and after being used here to generate power the water exits down two 10-kilometer long underground tail-race tunnels into Doubtful Sound.
 It’s the largest hydro-electric power plant in New Zealand, able to generate more than 800MW of power.
 A large amount of this power is used to power an aluminium smelter.

 Two other passengers had failed to turn up, so there were only eight passengers on the 16-person capacity vessel.
 This made for a relaxed and intimate atmosphere.
 We settled into our cabins before having a safety briefing and some welcome champagne as Captain Jason skippered us out into the sound.
 The views were every bit as stunning as we’d been led to believe.

 We stopped next near the shoreline, not far from the mouth.
-Cody, one of the crew, donned his SCUBA gear and plunged into the water, while the rest of us fished with about the same amount of success as earlier.
+Cody, one of the crew, donned his SCUBA gear and plunged into the water while the rest of us fished with about the same amount of success as earlier.
 Cody returned a while later with a bag bulging with enormous crawfish, destined for the first course of that evening’s dinner!
 We pulled in the lines, and headed further out towards the sea, stopping for a while to view a seal colony on the rocks near the mouth.
-It was pretty choppy though, and Elsa discovered that she suffers from sea-sickness, so before long we all agreed to head back in for one last go at fishing!
+It was pretty choppy though, and Elsa discovered that she suffers from sea-sickness, so before long we all agreed to head back in for one last go at fishing.

 We started to get numerous heavy bites on the fishing lines at our final fishing spot.
 Every time we came close to reeling in the prize, though, the line would break and the quarry would get away.
-The gentleman from New Caledonia was particularly affected by this, getting by far the most bites and by far the most subsequent escapes!
-Eventually, though, he triumphed and reeled in a large “Grey Boy” shark, very common around New Zealand and one of the few shark species that’s good for eating.
+The gentleman from New Caledonia was particularly affected by this, getting by far the most bites and by far the most subsequent escapes.
+Eventually he triumphed and reeled in a large “Grey Boy” shark, very common around New Zealand and one of the few shark species that’s good for eating.
 He was heartily congratulated by all for finally winning the fight, and providing the main course of the dinner!

-After a peaceful night’s sleep, we woke to find very different conditions to the day before.
+After a peaceful night’s sleep we woke to find very different conditions to the day before.
 A low overcast had descended over the sound, the tops of the cliffs on either side disappearing up into the cloud, and a light drizzle was falling.
-It was colder, too!
+It was colder, too.
 Jimmy had cooked a hearty breakfast, and I took full advantage of the availability of “Weetbix”, an excellent cereal that only seems to be available down under.
 While we ate, Cody was busy cleaning the rooms; it would clearly be a fast turnaround once we made it back to the dock, ready for the next passengers.

-We were dropped off back at the visitor center, and were soon back on the boat across Lake Manapouri to the town, where we said our goodbyes to our overnight friends.
-Mandy met us once again and drove us back to the airport, to head off to our next destination.
+We were dropped off back at the visitor center and were soon back on the boat across Lake Manapouri to the town, where we said our goodbyes to our overnight friends.
+Mandy met us once again and drove us back to the airport to head off to our next destination.

-We took off and headed south east, towards Invercargill.
+We took off and headed south east towards Invercargill.
 The overcast and mist seemed to be confined to the Fiordland area, so we had mostly clear skies as we crossed the rolling agricultural fields of Southland.
 This was the first time either of us had been this far south, and it was exciting to see a whole new part of New Zealand.

 Part of the reason for visiting Invercargill was its use as an ending point in the excellent 2017 New Zealand movie “Pork Pie”, which I had thoroughly enjoyed, and I was hoping the city did not disappoint!
-We were staying at the “Villa Rouge”, a lovely little BnB that only has one guest room, so it’s a very peaceful and intimate experience!
-We were welcomed by Diana and Noel and spent a while settling in and relaxing, before joining Diana for tea and some of her delicious homemade cake.
+We were staying at the “Villa Rouge”, a lovely little BnB that only has one guest room, so it’s a very peaceful and intimate experience.
+We were welcomed by Diana and Noel and spent a while settling in and relaxing before joining Diana for tea and some of her delicious homemade cake.